What are the 10 cheapest things to buy in Bangkok, Thailand?

 Bangkok, Thailand is known as one of the world’s best cities for shopping.
 Not only is it possible to buy just about anything you want in Bangkok, prices are also incredibly cheap.
-If you plan on a trip to Bangkok in the near future, there are plenty of things you can buy, but the following ten things are the best value for money and the cheapest.
+If you plan on a trip to Bangkok in the near future, there are plenty of things you can buy, but what are the cheapest things to buy in Bangkok, and what are the best?

 Flowers – Thailand is known as the place to buy orchids.
 Orchids from Thailand are shipped all over the world but, unlike outside Thailand, in Thailand, they are incredibly cheap.
 Bangkok has some of the best places in the country to buy not only orchids but also many other flowers too.

 Check out one of Bangkok’s many flower markets for amazing prices, and, if you want to ship them abroad, most sellers will be able to do this for you or point you in the direction of someone who can.
 When roses can be bought for as little as 50 cents a bouquet and orchids for $2, you don’t want to miss them.
 Really.

 Tailor Made Clothes – Another incredibly cheap thing to buy in Bangkok is tailor made clothing.
 Tailor shops are everywhere and not only can they make you a typical suit, skirt, dress, or shirt, they can also copy your favorite designer if you’re so inclined.
 Just make sure you bargain before you agree on a price, and remember, the more you buy the cheaper the charge will be per piece.
 But, when you can buy a tailor made suit for, in many cases, less than $50, why not?

 CDs and DVDs – Of course, Thailand has thousands of places where you can buy bootleg DVDs and CDs and many people who visit or live in Thailand buy them.
 However, you can also get legitimate CDs and DVDs at much cheaper prices than in the US.